 - Provides mentorship to doctoral candidates through the dissertation process as outlined in the Dissertation Handbook, from the development of the proposal to the final publishing of the dissertation.
-This includes providing timely and thorough feedback.
-All feedback on manuscripts, unless otherwise communicated to the candidate, should be provided within a two to four-week timeframe. - Provides feedback on doctoral candidate's skills and provides necessary referrals for additional support. - Ensures that the proposal and the dissertation manuscript comply with all university criteria and are acceptable scholarly works, including conformity to content, structure, format, style, and ethical guidelines. - Ensures frequent communication with candidate and consultation with committee member. - Communicates with the committee member frequently and welcomes his or her suggestions for the candidate's manuscript. - Uses all dissertation technologies as outlined in the Dissertation Handbook.
+This mentoring includes providing timely and thorough feedback.
+Unless otherwise communicated to the candidate, all feedback on manuscripts should be provided within a two to four-week timeframe. - Provides feedback on doctoral candidates' writing skills and provides necessary referrals for additional support. - Ensures that the proposal and the dissertation manuscript comply with all university criteria and are scholarly works, including conformity to content, structure, format, style, and ethical guidelines. - Maintains frequent communication with the candidate and with acommittee member. - Communicates with the committee member frequently and welcomes his or her suggestions for the candidate's manuscript. - Uses all dissertation technologies as outlined in the Dissertation Handbook.
 Completes

-- Blackboard responsibilities as outlined in the dissertation handbook. - Completes necessary forms and rubrics as outlined in the dissertation handbook. - Makes proposal and dissertation defense arrangements. - If the chair is the methodologist on the committee, he or she will also be directly responsible for ensuring that the highest standards are met regarding research methods, design, procedures, and analysis (primarily Chapters Three and Four of the dissertation).
+Canvas responsibilities as outlined in the dissertation handbook.

+- Completes necessary forms and rubrics as outlined in the dissertation handbook. - Makes proposal and dissertation defense arrangements. - If the chair is the methodologist on the committee, he or she will also be directly responsible for ensuring that the highest standards are met regarding research methods, design, procedures, and analysis (primarily Chapters Three and Four of the dissertation).